Marso22/healthy-living-mental-health/README.md

 DALL-E, an AI model developed by OpenAI, was used to generate the images for the website.
 Canva image library and online graphic design tool was used creating some images too.
+Invideo video editing tool used for Hero video design.

 ## Content Assistance